<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 • Nucleic acid test – Also called an RNA test, this is used to look for HIV 10 days after exposure.
 The doctor prescribes this test if you’ve developed flu-like symptoms or have a high risk of contracting the virus.

-How Blood Tests Are Performed
+Innovations in Blood Testing: How Blood Tests Can be Performed Today

 Venipuncture has been the traditional method for performing blood draws, whereby a phlebotomist punctures a vein in your arm to collect tubes of blood that will be sent to the lab for blood tests.
-However, new blood collection methods, such as the finger-prick method to gather a few drops of capillary blood, have proven effective as alternatives that can provide accurate blood tests results.
+However, new blood collection methods, such as the finger-prick microsampling method to gather a few drops of capillary blood, have proven effective as alternatives that can provide accurate blood tests results.

-The finger-prick technique is designed for dried blood spot testing.
-This approach is less invasive than venipuncture, doesn't require cold storage or shipping, is cost-effective, and requires only a small blood volume for analysis.
-This technique, which can be performed with a Mitra® device, is also known as “capillary blood sample collection” or "volumetric absorptive microsampling (VAMS®)."
-The Mitra is a small device with an absorbent tip that is designed to absorb a tiny, precise volume of blood.
+This technique, which can be performed with a Mitra® device, is also known as “capillary blood sample collection” or "volumetric absorptive microsampling."
+The Mitra is a small device with an absorbent tip based on VAMS® technology.
+It is designed to absorb a tiny, precise volume of blood.

 The finger-prick blood collection technique applies the dried blood spot, or DBS approach, which involves collecting a small amount of blood (10ul) for analysis as a dried blood sample.
 Devices like the Mitra microsampler make capillary blood collection easier, because they’re portable and user-friendly.

-Note: While fingertip capillary blood collection for dried blood testing can be used to replace many tests that previously relied on wet blood samples, it can’t be used to perform complete blood count, or CBC.
-This test is used to identify cancerous cells, and still requires a wet blood sample for analysis.
+Note: While fingertip capillary blood collection for dried blood testing can be used to replace many tests that previously relied on wet blood samples, it can’t be used to perform a complete blood count, or CBC.
+This test is used to identify cancerous cells, and still requires a higher volume wet blood sample for analysis.

 DBS and VAMS samples have proved effective for: